efcloud/kafka-connect-sqs/README.md

 ## AWS authentication

-By default, the connector uses the AWS SDK `DefaultAWSCredentialsProviderChain` to determine the identity of the connector.
+By default, the connector uses the AWS SDK `DefaultCredentialsProvider` to determine the identity of the connector.
 This works well in simple scenarios when the connector gains privileges granted to the Kafka Connect worker (i.e., environment variables, EC2 instance metadata, etc.)